Zev Yaroslavsky: Health care

-Yaroslavsky also is credited with bringing health care to a largely working-class Latino neighborhood in the northeastern San Fernando Valley by providing services through an innovative clinic built on the campus of the local Sun Valley Middle School.
-The clinic serves an area where many residents are uninsured, living below the poverty line and rarely seek medical attention.
-The county appropriated $7.5 million for construction costs.

 Yaroslavsky and his four colleagues on the Board of Supervisors came under sharp criticism in a Pulitzer Prize-winning 2004 series by the Los Angeles Times on massive and deadly problems inside Martin Luther King Jr./Drew Medical Center in South Los Angeles, a county hospital built after the 1965 Watts Riots to serve the area's then-largely African-American population.
 Current and previous supervisors were accused of failing to take action for decades because of internal board politics and fear of an angry backlash from some African-American community leaders who strongly supported the hospital, despite its documented problems.
 After the series was published, in-patient services were shut down.
-County efforts to reopen the facility floundered for nearly two years until Yaroslavsky proposed a "last, best hope" partnership with the University of California, which he first outlined in an Op-Ed piece in the Los Angeles Times.
-An accord was reached with the UC in 2009.
-An editorial in The Times said Yaroslavsky had "demonstrated the value of experience and political astuteness."
+Yaroslavsky proposed re-opening the medical center under a partnership with the University of California.